Claiming Harassment within the Workplace

 conduct of a sexual nature, and

-less favourable treatment because of a person’s rejection of or submission to harassment of a sexual nature or harassment related to sex or gender reassignment.
+Less favourable treatment because of a person’s rejection of or submission to harassment of a sexual nature or harassment related to sex or gender reassignment.

 Section 26 Equality Act 2010